mcanlas/gha-dsl/README.md

 ## Non-goals

-- Fully type-safe YAML integration (i.e. the generated YAML should be valid for most cases but does not internally use a YAML model)
+- Fully type-safe YAML integration
+  - The generated YAML should be valid for most cases but does not internally use a YAML model
 - Being an "overly opinionated framework"